carefree0910/carefree-learn/README.md

 + It could be exported to `onnx` format with one line of code (`m.to_onnx(...)`)
 + A native repo called [`carefree-learn-deploy`](https://github.com/carefree0910/carefree-learn-deploy) could do the rest of the jobs, which uses `FastAPI`, `uvicorn` and `docker` as its backend.

-> Please refer to [Quick Start](https://carefree0910.me/carefree-learn-doc/docs/getting-started/quick-start) and [Build Your Own Models](https://carefree0910.me/carefree-learn-doc/docs/developer-guides/customization) for detailed information.
+> Please refer to [Quick Start](https://carefree0910.me/carefree-learn-doc/docs/getting-started/quick-start) and [Developer Guides](https://carefree0910.me/carefree-learn-doc/docs/developer-guides/general-customization) for detailed information.

 ## Why carefree-learn?